CartoDB/carto-react-template/template/src/docs/documentation.md

 This section includes how-to guides to show you how you can work with the boilerplate to build your application.

 ### How to adapt the look & feel

 When you are building your own application based on the boilerplate, you usually want to adapt the look & feel to use a different typography or define your own primary and secondary colors.

 The user interface components are based on Material-UI.
-We have created a default CARTO theme and you can check the configuration and the different options [here](https://react-airship-ui.vercel.app/).
+We have created a default CARTO theme.
 You can customize the theme by changing the theme configuration variables.
 You can find the variables defined for the CARTO theme in the carto-theme.js file in the react-airship-ui package.

 There are lots of properties that you can adapt to your needs.
 Some of the main configuration properties are: